The Best Non-Alcoholic Beverages and Mocktail Recipes

 The ace barman at the Rosewood Hong Kong invented this addictively refreshing drink on the spot when I asked for something boozeless.

-Yuzu is a singular variety of citrus, beloved in Japan for its deliciously tart, fragrant, orange-like notes—it’s also not as astringent as regular lemon or lime juice.
+Yuzu is a singular variety of citrus, beloved in Japan for its deliciously tart, fragrant, orange-like notes — it’s also not so astringent as regular lemon or lime juice.
 (Shirakiku’s all-natural yuzu extract, made from pure fruit with no added sugar, is my standby at home.)
 A spoonful of orgeat (almond syrup, a common ingredient in tiki drinks) supplies nutty depth and sweetness.

 RECIPE: